-We believe we are uniquely situated to direct changes that encourage greater community inclusion and equity for all who live, work, and play in our region.
+We believe we are uniquely situated to direct changes that encourage greater community inclusion and equity for all who live, work and play in our region.
 Just like COVID-19 is categorized as a global pandemic, we feel racism is also a pandemic that needs our attention and resources to invoke necessary change.

-The Community Response Fund for Nonprofits has reached $623,000 in assets and has distributed $453,298 in grants to local nonprofits.
+To date, the Community Response Fund for Nonprofits has reached $623,000 in assets and has distributed $453,298 in grants to local nonprofits.

 About the Community Response Fund for Nonprofits

-Akron Community Foundation's Community Response Fund for Nonprofits rapidly provides flexible resources to area nonprofit organizations working on the front lines of educating, engaging and supporting individuals impacted by COVID-19 as well as those working to improve diversity, equity, and inclusion within our community.
+Akron Community Foundation's Community Response Fund for Nonprofits rapidly provides flexible resources to area nonprofit organizations working on the front lines of educating, engaging and supporting individuals impacted by COVID-19, as well as those working to improve diversity, equity and inclusion within our community.